rikosintie/Discovery/usage.md

 If you want to pull logs from the switch add `-e` and the type of log.
 You can collect 1 or all 5.
 Separate the values with a comma.
 For example:

 `-e W,I,M,D,E`

+If you use `-e W` the script will send `show logging -r -W`

+#### Cisco Logs

+Cisco doesn't support all the options that the procurve does.
+If you want to collect logs on a cisco use `-e 1`.
+This will send `show logging` to the switch.

 #### Setting the Password